 Medicare Plan N Copays & Out of Pocket Costs

 One of the reasons Medicare Plan N premiums are so low is due to the small co-pays for doctors’ visits and emergency room visits.
 Before the beneficiary is eligible to pay the copayment, you must meet the deductible.

 After the deductible, you pay up to $20 co-payment for doctor office visits & up to $50 co-payment for emergency room visits.

-If you’re admitted into the hospital, the co-pay for the emergency room visit is waived.
+If you go to the hospital, the co-pay for the emergency room visit doesn’t apply.

 Coverage at the Doctors Office Under Plan N